Google Antigravity icon

 What operating systems does Antigravity support?

 Antigravity is available for Windows, macOS, and Linux platforms.
-The IDE is built as a fork of Visual Studio Code, ensuring broad compatibility across operating systems.
+On Linux, it requires glibc ≥ 2.28 and glibcxx ≥ 3.4.25 (e.g., Ubuntu 20+, Debian 10+, Fedora 36+, RHEL 8+).
+The IDE is built on a VS Code-derived foundation, ensuring broad compatibility across operating systems.

 Which AI models does Antigravity support?